itsWill/Blog/app/articles/wws_notes.md

 server.run
 ```

-This pattern is very similiar to the pre forking pattern but notice the concurrency number is higher since threads are lighter wait.
+This pattern is very similiar to the pre forking pattern but notice the concurrency number is higher since threads are lighter weight.
 The MRI GIL however will mitigate some of the gain in using threads.

-_**Evented (Reactor)**_
+#### _**Evented (Reactor)**_

 The evented pattern is single process and single threaded yet affords levels of concurrency similar to the previous patterns.
 A connection multiplexer (aka Reactor core) monitors active connections and dispatches the relevant code for an event.
 An event is a stage in a connections lifecyle: accept, read, write, close.